ucrparlay/Pkd-tree/README.md

 ### Default setting

 In default, the Pkd-tree stores all coordinates of points in 64-bit integer (`long`).
 The balancing parameter is set to $0.3$, the leaf wrap is $32$.
 It builds $6$ levels of tree at once.
 Different values on different machine may influence the performance dramatically.
-See our paper for more explanation.
+See our [paper](https://arxiv.org/abs/2411.09275) for more explanation.

 ## Test Framework Format

-Implemented in `tests/testFramework.h`.
+Implemented in `tests/testFramework.h` and `tests/test.cpp`.
+- **The `testFramework.h` contains how to call the API of `Pkd-tree` with detailed comment, please take a look at it before using.**
+- The `test.cpp` is the entry of the `main` function.

 The test starts with $n$ input points $P$, and $\alpha\cdot n$ points $Q$ for insertion and deletion, where $\alpha\in[0,1]$.
 We also have one integer $t\in\{0,1,2\}$ marks the mode for batch operation before query and another integer $q$ stands for the type of query.